boltlabs-inc/zeekoe/README.md

 refunds, the customer or merchant may *close* the channel, which distributes the current channel balances from the on-chain escrow account to the customer and merchant.

-This payment channel protocol has a significant privacy advantage over many prior layer-2 payment channel approaches.
+This L2 protocol has a significant privacy advantage over many prior approaches.
 At every point from establishment through closing, the merchant is only able to correlate the customer's on-chain payment identity with starting and ending balances of the channel, and explicitly does not gain the ability to connect the customer's identity with the quantity, price, or nature of the payments any individual customer has made (so long as there are sufficiently